 Firstly, the Spatialization under the Global Condition Collaborative Research Centre examines the emergence of spatial formats – the results of spatial action of individual stakeholder groups, such as territories, networks, chains, enclaves, corridors and (special) zones.
 Secondly, this Collaborative Research Centre aims to understand how these spatial formats are combined into complex spatial orders, and their evolution since the 18th century under the global condition.

-RU 2344: Multiple Secularities – Beyond the West, Beyond Modernities
+Multiple Secularities – Beyond the West, Beyond Modernities (FOR 2344)

 The Multiple Secularities Humanities Centre for Advanced Studies examines different arrangements of secularity – the separation of the “religious” from the “secular” – in cultural circles beyond today’s Western world.
 In this way, the researchers working here want to understand the associated conflicts surrounding the power of interpretation and claims to validity in different world regions.